luisIvanFuentesMariaca/myFirstRepo/README.md

 # myFirstRepo
-This is a Repo for class THIS its a demo for class
+This is a Repo for class
+THIS is not a demo for class